Hadrien-Cr/-ATOW_ML/README.md

 ## Algorithm choice and model selection

-We have chosen to use XGboost model for prediction of tow.
+We have chosen to use the model XGboost to predict the TOW.
-Model parameters can be found in `"models/xgboost_aggregation.py"`
+Model parameters can be found in `models/xgboost_aggregation.py`.

-We have specified and trained three different XGboost models :
+To make the predictions, we have specified and trained three different XGboost models :
-- One on the whole dataset
+- One on the whole dataset (`xgboost_agreggation_model_2.json`)
-- Two others on H or M wtc (xgboost_agreggation_model_0.json stands for wtc = H, xgboost_agreggation_model_1.json stands for wtc = M, xgboost_agreggation_model_2.json stands for the whole dataset)
+- Two others on H or M wtc

-We then combine them linearly to minimize RMSE, optimized for best performance.
+    - `xgboost_agreggation_model_0.json` is trained on wtc = H,
+    - `xgboost_agreggation_model_1.json` is trained on wtc = M,

-Bayesian optimization was applied to each model using the Hyperopt module for hyperparameter tuning (see `tuning.py` file).
+Bayesian optimization is applied for hyperparameter tuning to each model, using the Hyperopt module (see `tuning.ipynb` file in the notebooks folder)).

+We then combine them linearly to minimize RMSE.
+The weights are optimized for best performance (the optimal weights turn out to be 1/2 and 1/2).